pawel-0skill/ESP32-Timer-Gate/README.md

 0. 100% - Learn how to code Arduino in VSC with Platform.io on ESP32.
 1. 100% - Re-learn VL53L0:
    - Good enough for now at least - LED goes on when sensor reports something closer than 1200mm.
-   - 80% - Take a step back, try to understand why the sensor does not sense up to 1200mm...
+   - 100% - Take a step back, try to understand why the sensor does not sense up to 1200mm...
      No issue, it works fine.
 Serial timing is shit - let's try to set the diode ON after reading for a full second.
+     Works like a charm - buuuut small objects at high speed might fail to register.
+Two sensors per gate might be preferable - to be checked.
-2. 10% - Learn ESP-NOW - this is going to be fun, as in poke my eyes out fun.
+2. 100% - Learn ESP-NOW - this is going to be fun, as in poke my eyes out fun.
+   - Rui Santos is king, go check <https://RandomNerdTutorials.com/esp-now-esp32-arduino-ide/>
-3. 5% - Write code for the PC communications board.
+3. 50% - Write code for the PC communications board.
+   - Takes incoming messages, prints mac addresses, nice.
 4. 0% - Write code for a time keeping program for the PC.

 Future updates:

-1. Make it work on interrupts
+1. Make it work on interrupts, if it makes any sense.
+I'm starting to think it will make no sense at all, but we will see.

 ## How this is going to work

 Typical flow of events should be:

 1. __Gates__ are _ready_.
-   - [ ] Initialize ESP-NOW, connect to comms.
+   - [X] Initialize ESP-NOW, connect to comms.
-   - [ ] Initialize ToF sensor.
+   - [X] Initialize ToF sensor.
    - [ ] If pinged, respond accordingly.
 2. __Comms__ is _ready_.
-   - [ ] Initialize serial port communications.
+   - [X] Initialize serial port communications.
    - [ ] Initialize ESP-NOW, connect to start gate and finish gate - for pinging.
    - [ ] Ping gates.
    - [ ] Set detection flag variables to False.